earlgreytech/Qtum-Chainlink/README.md

 Next, in `testnet-deploy/migrations/3_deploy_consumer.js`, put in the values for `LINKTOKEN_ADDRESS`, `"ORACLE_ADDRESS"` from the previous migrations, and `"YOUR_JOB_ID_IN_HEX"` from the values of the job id converted to bytes32.

+Then proceed to deploy the consumer contrat by running `truffle migrate --f 3 --to 3 --network qtum`

 ## Making a request

 To test out making a request, go inside of `testnet_deploy` and run `truffle exec ./scripts/request.js`, to trigger a jub run.